Join me as I show you how to grind beef for pub burgers with three different seasonings: Gorgonzola, Barbecue, and Habanero Cheese.

 Storing Pub Burgers

 So, after you’ve ground and seasoned all these perfectly formed burgers, what do you do with them if you’re not going to eat them right away?
-This is where a good vacuum sealer comes in handy.
+This is where a good *vacuum sealer comes in handy.
 But won’t the burgers get crushed?
 Yes, they will get crushed unless they are already frozen.
-Flash freeze the burgers before sealing them.
+Flash-freeze the burgers before sealing them.
 Put them on a flexible cutting board and into the freezer, uncovered, until they are hard.
 Frozen burgers pop right off a flexible cutting board.
-Then cut a large enough bag, seal one end, put the burgers in, vacuum and seal the other end, and into the freezer they go.
-Then when you want burgers, open the bag, take what you want, and re-vacuum seal the bag.
+Then, cut a large enough bag, seal one end, put the burgers in, vacuum and seal the other end, and go into the freezer.
+Then, when you want burgers, open the bag, take what you want, and re-vacuum and seal the bag.
 Done and done.

 Flavors for Pub Burgers